T4R0TARO/spaceInvadersJS/code-review.md

 // if goingRight meets rightEdge
     if(rightEdge && goingRight) {
         for (let i = 0; i < alienInvaders.length; i++) {
-            // each invader will move right width by 1 💥
+            // each invader will move right width by 1 space alienInvaders[i] += width + 1
-            // Bookmark
-            alienInvaders[i] += width + 1
+            //  move left on the grid
             direction = -1
-            goingRight = false
+            // stops invaders from going right when rightEdge is met goingRight = false
         }
     }

+// if leftEdge is met with and invaders are going LEFT
     if(leftEdge && !goingRight) {
         for (let i = 0; i < alienInvaders.length; i++) {
-            alienInvader[i] += width - 1
+            // each invader will move the width of the grid alienInvader[i] += width - 1
+            // moves right  on the grid
             direction = 1
-            goingRight = true
+            // stop ivaders from going left when leftEdge in met goingRight = true
         }
     }

+// continously move the invaders
     for (let i = 0; i < alienInvaders.length; i++) {
         alienInvaders[i] += direction
     }

+// draw invaders on grid
     draw()

+// if a gird square contains both invader and shooter
     if (squares[currentShooterIndex].classList.contains('invader','shooter')){
+        // display HTML GAME OVER
         resultsDisplay.innerHTML = 'GAMEOVER'
+        // clearInterval of Invaders
         clearInterval(invadersId)
     }

+// if invader completes the length of the square end game
     for(let i = 0; i < alienInvaders.length; i++) {
         if(alienInvaders[i] > (squares.length)) {
             resultsDisplay.innerHTML = 'GAME OVER'